harp-tech/protocol/BinaryProtocol-8bit.md

 ### PayloadType (1 byte)

-Indicates the type of data available in the [`Payload`].
+Indicates the type of data available in [`Payload`](#payload--bytes).
 The structure of this byte MUST follow the below specification:

 <table>
 <tr>